Skip to Main Content

 Planning Your Materials

 AHLA strives to maintain readership and membership across the widest possible range of viewpoints involved in health law.
-The materials turned in by our faculty are what distinguish our programs from those of our competitors.
+The materials turned in by our speakers are what distinguish our programs from those of our competitors.

 By agreeing to speak, you are making a commitment to the Association and your colleagues to provide: